Tilicho Lake Trek- 6 Days for Himalayan Escape

 Book With Us & Get Your Permits

-This journey is more than just mountain views, but takes you through one of the most diverse ecological regions of Nepal.
+This Pokhara to Tilicho Lake journey is more than just mountain views, as it takes you through one of the most diverse ecological regions of Nepal.
 Since Tilicho Lake and Manang lie in the Annapurna Conservation Area, the biodiversity is protected.
-Also, as you move from sub-alpine deserts to the alpine deserts, you experience a drastic shift in biodiversity.
-From mosses clinging to the stone to bright eyes making eye contact with you from a distant ridge, you are never truly alone in this diverse land.
+As you move from sub-alpine to alpine zones, you experience a drastic shift in biodiversity.
+From mosses clinging to stone to bright eyes making eye contact from a distant ridge, you are never truly alone in this diverse land.

 A journey through Himalayan Flora